Mohit09sinha/Online-Billing-System/README.md

 -ensured the preparation and billing of complex client invoices in compliance with firm policy<br>
 -helps the shopkeeper to save, print, edit or modify the bill easily.<br>

-Technology Used : Python, Tkinter, SQL, DBMS, Workbench, HTML, CSS
+Technology Used : Python, Tkinter, SQL, DBMS

 <h2>#Output</h2>